censorship-no-archive/ceno2-testbed/servers.md

 Then run ``service cron reload`` to apply it.
 Remember to protect the web directory with some kind of authorization if the tests may yield sensible data.

+## Troubleshooting and gotchas

+List of unexpected errors we encountered at eQualit.ie during setup and maintenance, related to system configuration and that may or may not happen.

+### Systemd errors

+When executing `systemctl --user enable portsplit` as user `portsplit` (or similar commands such as when enabling or starting the `oonib` service), you might encounter this error message:

+    Failed to get D-Bus connection: Connection refused

+First make sure you did not `su` or `sudo` as the user (SSH directly to the host as that user).
+If the error keeps happening, you may need to install the package `libpam-systemd`.
+Then log out from your SSH session, make sure `screen` or `tmux` sessions are closed, and log back in.
+You should now be able to use user systemd units.